kitao/pyxel/README.md

 ### Resource

 - `load(filename, [image], [tilemap], [sound], [music])`<br>
   Load the resource file (.pyxres).
 If `False` is specified for the resource type (`image/tilemap/sound/music`), the resource will not be loaded.
+If a palette file (.pyxpal) of the same name exists in the same location as the resource file, the palette display color will also be changed.
+The palette file is a hexadecimal entry of the display colors, separated by newlines.
+The palette file can also be used to change the colors displayed in Pyxel Editor.

 ### Input